efgiese/ExercisesForProgrammers/PaintCalculator/Exercise.md

 # 9. Paint Calculator

-Calculate gallons of paint needed to paint the ceiling of a room.
-Prompt for the length and width, and assume one gallon covers 350 square feet.
-Display the number of gallons needed to paint the ceiling as a whole number.
+Calculate liter of paint needed to paint the ceiling of a room.
+Prompt for the length and width, and assume one liter covers 8 square meter.
+Display the number of liter needed to paint the ceiling as a whole number.

 ## Example Output

-    You will need to purchase 2 gallons of paint to cover 360 square feet.
+    You will need to purchase 10 liter of paint to cover 80 square meter.

-Remember, you can’t buy a partial gallon of paint.
-You must round up to the next whole gallon.
+Remember, you can’t buy a partial liter of paint.
+You must round up to the next whole liter.

 ## Constraints